DevBhojani116/Crowdfunding/README.md

 1. Open [Remix](https://remix.ethereum.org/).

-2. Create a new Solidity file or open an existing one.
+2. Create a new Solidity file.

 3. Copy and paste the Crowdfunding contract code into the editor.